 However, although he developed a knack for scoring in Turkey, Tugay struggled at Ibrox.
 Inconsistent form meant he was in and out of Dick Advocaat’s first-team and, after growing disillusioned with a lack of football in Scotland, he received a call from Souness.
 Luckily for Blackburn fans, Souness had seen Tugay play, unlike Dia when he threw the con artist on for his Premier League debut.
 In fact, he had seen him play well and decided his former captain could be a real asset for Blackburn, who were top-flight-bound having achieved promotion.

-Tugay’s parting shot to Rangers was to publicly reveal dressing room discord at the Glasgow club.
+Tugay’s parting shot to Rangers was to publicly reveal dressing-room discord at the Glasgow club.
 A squad tainted by in-fighting and ill-feeling prompted Tugay to seek pastures new, but fortunately, he was greeted with a much more gregarious atmosphere at Ewood Park.
-Tugay made his first appearance as a late substitute in a 1-0 win over Sunderland at the Stadium of Light, and it wasn’t long before he cemented his status as a fan favourite.
+He made his first appearance as a late substitute in a 1-0 win over Sunderland at the Stadium of Light, and it wasn’t long before he cemented his status as a fan favourite.

 A month later, the Turk offered Blackburn fans the first glimpse of his extraordinary goal-scoring ability.
 Tugay was not a prolific marksman by any stretch, rather he had the extraordinary ability to conjure up goals worth remembering time and time again.
 His first entry into a beautiful individual portfolio of strikes came in a 7-1 thrashing of West Ham at Ewood.

 In the weeks after he acted as chief architect in West Ham’s capitulation, Tugay began to feel like part of the Blackburn family.
-Once supporters began chanting his name, he began to feel settled, accepted, even adored, something that, through no fault of his own, was missing from his time at Rangers.
+Once supporters began chanting his name, he felt settled, accepted, even adored, something that, through no fault of his own, was missing from his time at Rangers.

 At Galatasaray, he had been idolised as he built a decorated career in his home country.
 The decision to sign for Rangers and embrace an entirely different culture was a brave one, and it would have been understandable for him to seek a move back to Turkey after leaving Rangers.
 However, Souness was convinced that Tugay could play an integral role in his Blackburn system.
 As a deep-lying midfielder with playmaking and goalscoring abilities, Tugay offered a lot, but his qualities were obscured at Rangers by their own rising star, Barry Ferguson, who had been appointed captain aged 22.